NicholasMoser/WormsNotes/README.md

 But upon further inspection, main appears to jump to interpreted code fairly early on.
 A better way of finding the intro video cutscene definitions might be to search for the video titles.

-Turns out it's even easier than that, you can simply delete or rename `files\FMV\NTSC\acclaim.thp` and `files\FMV\NTSC\t17logo.thp` to remove them from the intro.
+Turns out it's even easier than that, you can simply delete or rename `files/FMV/NTSC/acclaim.thp` and `files/FMV/NTSC/t17logo.thp` to remove them from the intro.
 The MusyX splash screen is a combination of static images though.
 Specifically it's a combination of:

-- `files\Logos\License.tga`
+- `files/Logos/License.tga`
-- `files\Frontend\Icons\musyxdolby.tga`
+- `files/Frontend/Icons/musyxdolby.tga`
-- `files\Logos\musyxdolbytext.tga`
+- `files/Logos/musyxdolbytext.tga`

-These three are defined in `files\Bundles\bundle03.xom`.
+These three are defined in `files/Bundles/bundle03.xom`.
 They're actually the only things defined in bundle03.
+To modify them, you must modify them **in** bundle03.xom, not the file paths under `Logos/` and `Frontend/`.
-This file unfortunately cannot be renamed or deleted without causing runtime errors.
+The file bundle03.xom unfortunately cannot be renamed or deleted without causing runtime errors.

 If we look at the file load order: